oracle-livelabs/adb/shared/adb-ai-web-app/bedtime-stories-python/bedtime-stories-python.md

     </copy>
     ```

-4. Set other constants and then send the request to Autonomous Database:
+4. Set other constants and then send the request to Autonomous Database.
+Copy and paste the following snippet into your Python window and click enter:

     ```python
     <copy>